McLean County celebrates 200 years of Illinois history

 Featured with Augusta "Gussie" Becker

 Cahill was the eldest of four brothers born in Chicago.
 He was sent to the ISSCS* in Normal, IL at the age of eight after his parents’ separation.
 As a teenager, he was part of the lightweight track and field team of Felmley Junior High.
-In 1936, Cahill double lettered in both track and baseball, proudly joining the popular Letterman’s Club.
+In 1936, Cahill double lettered in both track and basketball, proudly joining the popular Letterman’s Club.
 Sadly, his life was cut short at the age of 16.
-While picking beans for a local farmer, he began experiencing severe stomach pains and quickly succumbed to a ruptured appendix.
+While picking beans on the grounds of the Home, he began experiencing severe stomach pains and quickly succumbed to a ruptured appendix.
 Weekend Performances Only.

 To read Francis Cahill's biography, please click here.